 - Identity Proofs: Original Aadhaar and PAN of Buyer and Seller.

 - TDS Certificate (Form 26QB): If property value is > ₹50 Lakhs, you must show proof that you deducted 1% TDS and paid it to the government.
 Without this, they won't register.
-See our Resale Guide for more on TDS.
+The same 1% rule applies when you are buying a resale flat—see our Delhi Resale Process guide before fixing your payment plan.

 - e-Stamp Paper: The proof of stamp duty payment.

-- Mutation Status: Previous mutation documents of the seller to prove they are the recorded owner.
+- Mutation Status: Previous mutation documents of the seller.

 4. The Online Appointment (DORIS System)